rubensworks/article-ldtraversal-security-short/content/vulnerabilities.md

 Given its importance for LTQP engines, we purely focus on data-driven vulnerabilities for the remainder of this work.

-{:.todo}
-We could still have a separate section of query-driven vulnerabilities, but I suspect it to be much shorter and less interesting than this one.

-We identify three main axes for security vulnerabilities, based on their exploit's potential impact area:
+We identify three main orthogonal axes for security vulnerabilities, based on their exploit's potential impact area:

 1. **Query Results**: vulnerabilities that lead to exploits regarding query results.
 1. **Data Integrity**: vulnerabilities that lead to exploits regarding one or more user's data.